Documenting the American South Logo

 Would people ever get together and drink, or did people tend to just drink in their own houses?

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 My people didn't drink.
 But I reckon they were just. . . .
 But I was so afraid of one.
 Ooo-ee.
-I told you what a timid, queer child I was. [laughter] I was scared to death if a man was drunk.
+I told you what a timid, queer child I was.
+[Laughter] I was scared to death if a man was drunk.
 I thought he was going to kill me.
 And I'd just stay at my mother and hold her coattail, as the saying is, around one.
 One lived out there,

 Page 29